-All Printer and Job objects are identified by a Uniform Resource Identifier (URI) [RFC2396] so that they 620 can be persistently and unambiguously referenced.
-The notion of a URI is a useful concept, however, until 621 the notion of URI is more stable (i.e., defined more completely and deployed more widely), it is expected 622 that the URIs used for IPP objects will actually be URLs [RFC2396].
-Since every URL is a specialized 623 form of a URI, even though the more generic term URI is used throughout the rest of this document, its 624 usage is intended to cover the more specific notion of URL as well.
-625
+All Printer and Job objects are identified by a Uniform Resource Identifier (URI) [RFC2396] so that they can be persistently and unambiguously referenced.
+The notion of a URI is a useful concept, however, until

-An administrator configures Printer objects to either support or not support authentication and/or message 626 privacy using SSL3 [SSL] Transport Layer Security (TLS) [RFC2246] (the mechanism for security 627 configuration is outside the scope of IPP/1.0).this IPP/1.1 document).
-In some situations, both types of 628 connections (both authenticated and unauthenticated) can be established using a single communication 629 channel that has some sort of negotiation mechanism.
-In other situations, multiple communication channels 630 are used, one for each type of security configuration.
-Section 8 provides a full description of all security 631 considerations and configurations.
-632

-If a Printer object supports more than one communication channel, some or all of those channels might 633 support and/or require different security mechanisms.
-In such cases, an administrator could expose the 634 simultaneous support for these multiple communication channels as multiple URIs for a single Printer 635 object where each URI represents one of the communication channels to the Printer object.
-To support this 636 flexibility, the IPP Printer object type defines a multi-valued identification attribute called the "printer-uri-637 supported" attribute.
+- the notion of URI is more stable (i.e., defined more completely and deployed more widely), it is expected - that the URIs used for IPP objects will actually be URLs [RFC2396].
+Since every URL is a specialized - form of a URI, even though the more generic term URI is used throughout the rest of this document, its - usage is intended to cover the more specific notion of URL as well. - An administrator configures Printer objects to either support or not support authentication and/or message - privacy using Transport Layer Security (TLS) [RFC2246] (the mechanism for security configuration is - outside the scope of this IPP/1.1 document).
+In some situations, both types of connections (both - authenticated and unauthenticated) can be established using a single communication channel that has some - sort of negotiation mechanism.
+In other situations, multiple communication channels are used, one for each - type of security configuration.
+Section 8 provides a full description of all security considerations and - 622 configurations. - If a Printer object supports more than one communication channel, some or all of those channels might - support and/or require different security mechanisms.
+In such cases, an administrator could expose the - simultaneous support for these multiple communication channels as multiple URIs for a single Printer - object where each URI represents one of the communication channels to the Printer object.
+To support this - flexibility, the IPP Printer object type defines a multi-valued identification attribute called the "printer-uri- - supported" attribute.
 It MUST contain at least one URI.
 It MAY contain more than one URI.
-That is, 638 every Printer object will have at least one URI that identifies at least one communication channel to the 639 Printer object, but it may have more than one URI where each URI identifies a different communication 640 channel to the Printer object.
-The "printer-uri-supported" attribute has atwo companion attributes, the "uri-641 security-supported" attribute and the attribute, that has "uri-authentication-supported".
-Both have the same 642 cardinality as "printer-uri-supported".
-The purpose of the "uri-security-supported" attribute is to indicate 643 the security mechanisms (if any) used for each URI listed in "printer-uri-supported".
-The purpose of the 644 "uri-authentication-supported" attribute is to indicate the authentication mechanisms (if any) used for each 645 URI listed in "printer-uri-supported".
-These twothree attributes are fully described in sections 4.4.1 and, 646 4.4.2-, and 4.4.3.
-Issue 2 647

-When a job is submitted to the Printer object via a create request, the client supplies only a single Printer 648 object URI.
-The client supplied Printer object URI MUST be one of the values in the "printer-uri-649 supported" Printer attribute.

-Note: IPP/1.0IPP/1.1 does not specify how the client obtains the client supplied URI, but it is 651 RECOMMENDED that a Printer object be registered as an entry in a directory service.
-End-users and 652 programs can then interrogate the directory searching for Printers.
-Section 16 defines a generic schema for 653 Printer object entries in the directory service and describes how the entry acts as a bridge to the actual IPP 654 Printer object.
-The entry in the directory that represents the IPP Printer object includes the possibly many 655 URIs for that Printer object as values in one its attributes.
-656 uri" Job attribute.
-This URI is then used by clients as the target for subsequent Job operations.
-The Printer object generates a Job URI based on its configured security policy and the URI used by the client in the create request.
+That is. - every Printer object will have at least one URI that identifies at least one communication channel to the - Printer object, but it may have more than one URI where each URI identifies a different communication - channel to the Printer object.
+The "printer-uri-supported" attribute has two companion attributes, the "uri- - security-supported" attribute and the "uri-authentication-supported".
+Both have the same cardinality as - "printer-uri-supported".
+The purpose of the "uri-security-supported" attribute is to indicate the security - mechanisms (if any) used for each URI listed in "printer-uri-supported".
+The purpose of the "uri- - authentication-supported" attribute is to indicate the authentication mechanisms (if any) used for each URI - listed in "printer-uri-supported".
+These three attributes are fully described in sections 4.4.1, 4.4.2, and - 637 4.4.3. - When a job is submitted to the Printer object via a create request, the client supplies only a single Printer - object URI.
+The client supplied Printer object URI MUST be one of the values in the "printer-uri- - supported" Printer attribute. - 641 IPP/1.1 does not specify how the client obtains the client supplied URI, but it is RECOMMENDED that a - Printer object be registered as an entry in a directory service.
+End-users and programs can then interrogate - the directory searching for Printers.
+Section 16 defines a generic schema for Printer object entries in the - directory service and describes how the entry acts as a bridge to the actual IPP Printer object.
+The entry in - the directory that represents the IPP Printer object includes the possibly many URIs for that Printer object as - values in one its attributes.